 The Xerus has four subspecies – cape ground squirrel, striped ground squirrel, mountain ground squirrel, and unstriped ground squirrel.

 These animals are diurnal and are usually known to be herbivores in nature and usually eat nuts, roots, and seeds.
 However, sometimes they also eat eggs and other small animals.

 5 Amazing Xerus Facts

-- Mature male Xerus like to form their own groups, which are separate from the females.
+- Mature male Xerus are animals that like to form their own groups, which are separate from the females.
 These groups often consist of about 20 members each.

 - These squirrels are not known to hide food like other squirrels.
 Instead, they go out hunting for food daily and don’t keep steady storage.